In the process of photosynthesis, which of the following are the ... | Channels for Pearson+

 1

-Understand the process of photosynthesis: Photosynthesis is a chemical process used by plants, algae, and some bacteria to convert light energy into chemical energy stored in glucose.
-It primarily occurs in the chloroplasts of plant cells.
+Identify the process being discussed: Photosynthesis is a process used by plants and other organisms to convert light energy into chemical energy.

-Identify the primary reactants in photosynthesis: The process begins with the absorption of light energy by chlorophyll, which then uses this energy to convert carbon dioxide (CO₂) and water (H₂O) into glucose (C₆H₁₂O₆) and oxygen (O₂).

 Watch next